towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

-\* 'MirrorDisplayToSingleSplitWindow' Mirror the content of the onscreen window to the right half of the desktop \(if desktop spanning on a dual-display setup is enabled\) or the right-half of the virtual screen if a display splitter \(e.g., Matrox Dualhead2Go \(TM\)\) is attached to a single head of a graphics card.
+\* 'MirrorDisplayToSingleSplitWindow' Mirror the content of the onscreen window to the right half of the desktop (if desktop spanning on a dual-display setup is enabled) or the right-half of the virtual screen if a display splitter (e.g., Matrox Dualhead2Go (TM)) is attached to a single head of a graphics card.
 This should give the same result as if one switches the graphics card into "Mirror mode" or "Clone mode" via the display settings panel of your operating system.
 Use of the "Mirror Mode" or "Clone Mode" of your operating system and graphics card is preferable to use of this command, if that works for you.
-The OS builtin facilities are usually faster, more efficient and thereby more reliable wrt. timing and synchronization\!
+The OS builtin facilities are usually faster, more efficient and thereby more reliable wrt. timing and synchronization!

-  Usage: PsychImaging\('AddTask', 'General', 'MirrorDisplayToSingleSplitWindow'\);
+  Usage: PsychImaging('AddTask', 'General', 'MirrorDisplayToSingleSplitWindow');

   Optionally, you can add the command...
-  PsychImaging\('AddTask', 'General', 'DontUsePipelineIfPossible'\);
+  PsychImaging('AddTask', 'General', 'DontUsePipelineIfPossible');
   ... if you don't intend to use the imaging pipeline for anything else than display mirroring.
 This will allow further optimizations.